debasishsasmal/React-Web-Navigator/README.md

 - **Multi-Page Navigation:** A seamless user experience with client-side routing, eliminating page reloads.
 - **Dynamic Routing:** Utilizes URL parameters to dynamically fetch and display data for different users.
-- [cite_start]**Live API Data:** Fetches real-time user data directly from the GitHub API to keep the profile information current.
+- **Live API Data:** Fetches real-time user data directly from the GitHub API to keep the profile information current.
-- [cite_start]**Personalized Content:** The project has been customized to feature your personal details, serving as a dynamic portfolio.
+- **Personalized Content:** The project has been customized to feature your personal details, serving as a dynamic portfolio.
 - **Responsive Design:** A clean UI that adapts to all screen sizes.

 ---